 Summary of Research Studies:

-The Gelb research group is focused on disease gene discovery using positional cloning/candidacy techniques and characterization of the biological roles of such genes in disease pathogenesis.
+The Gelb research group is focused on disease gene discovery using genomic techniques and characterization of the biological roles of such genes in disease pathogenesis.
 The focus of the laboratory currently is on those traits that are associated with heart malformations.
-In the past few years, we have identified disease genes for Char and Noonan syndromes.
-The former is TFAP2B, which encodes a transcription factor of the AP-2 family, and the latter are PTPN11, KRAS, SOS1, and RAF1.
+In the past, we have identified disease genes for Char and Noonan syndromes.
+The former is TFAP2B, which encodes a transcription factor of the AP-2 family, and the latter include PTPN11, KRAS, SOS1, RAF1 and SHOC2.
 We are studying the roles of these disease genes in normal developmental and homeostatic processes as well as in disease pathogenesis.
 We are actively studying additional human genetic traits, both simple and complex, to identify additional disease genes with a particular focus on traits with cardiovascular abnormalities.
-After recruiting families of adequate size inheriting disorders, we undertake genome-wide scans with polymorphic DNA markers to identify genetic loci t! hrough linkage analysis, and then identify disease genes from among known or predicted genes residing in disease loci.
-The latter relies heavily on bioinformatics, including several software packages that predict genes and protein function.
+This is being done with next generation sequencing approaches, both whole exome and genome sequencing.
 Ongoing biologic studies include site-directed mutagenesis, expression of wild type and mutant proteins in vitro and in eukaryotic cell culture, immunolocalization of proteins, creation of transgenic mice, and phenotyping of mouse models.
-We are also studying disease genes in other model organisms such as Drosophila melanogaster.
-Finally, we are studying induced pluripotent stem cells (iPS) derived from skin fibroblasts from patients with Noonan syndrome and other RAS signaling disorders.
+We are also studying disease genes and performing drug discovery in other model organisms such as Drosophila melanogaster.
+Finally, we are studying induced pluripotent stem cells (iPS) derived from skin fibroblasts from patients with RAS signaling disorders and congenital heart disease.